-Facebook has a whole range of sophisticated advertising tools and features.
+Facebook has a whole range of sophisticated advertising tools and features, each with advantages and disadvantages.
 In this blog we will focus on custom audiences, split testing and remarketing.

 Facebook Custom or ‘Lookalike’ Audiences